An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

-IR emphasizes the extremes by quantifying the ratio between the most and least frequent classes, NECD captures overall distributional uncertainty across all classes on a bounded $[0,1]$ scale (with 1 indicating perfect balance and 0 complete imbalance), and CVCF measures the relative dispersion of class frequencies, emphasizing variability in the distribution.
-Despite their distinct computational approaches, all three metrics proved monotonically related to performance degradation: as imbalance severity increased (reflected by higher IR and CVCF or lower NECD), model performance systematically declined.
-The strong correlations between these metrics, particularly between IR and NECD confirm they are measuring similar underlying phenomenon of class skewness from complementary mathematical perspectives.
-CVCF showed similarly strong correlations, though with slightly weaker associations in extremely high-cardinality targets where its sensitivity to moderate class frequency variations becomes more pronounced relative to the extreme-focused IR.
+IR emphasizes distributional extremes by quantifying the ratio between the most and least frequent classes, NECD captures overall distributional uncertainty on a bounded $[0,1]$ scale (with 1 indicating perfect balance and 0 indicating complete concentration in a single class), and CVCF measures relative dispersion of class frequencies across the full distribution.
+Despite their distinct formulations, all three metrics were monotonically associated with performance degradation: as imbalance severity increased, reflected by higher IR and CVCF or lower NECD, Macro F1 scores systematically declined.
+The strong correlations between IR and NECD in particular shows they are measuring fundamentally similar phenomena from complementary perspectives.
+CVCF showed marginally weaker associations in extremely high-cardinality settings, consistent with its greater sensitivity to moderate frequency variation across many moderately rare classes rather than extremes.

-Importantly, this convergence across metrics strengthens rather than diminishes their practical utility.
-The fact that three derived imbalance measures consistently associated similar performance degradation patterns provides robust evidence that class distribution imbalance is a quantifiable, predictable challenge.
-This raises a practically important question: if dataset imbalance can be reliably quantified using any of these metrics, can model performance under imbalance be anticipated in advance without exhaustive experimentation?

-Our results suggest some light on that.
-The monotonic, predictable relationships between imbalance metrics and performance degradation indicate that simple, computationally inexpensive imbalance scores can serve as reliable predictors of expected model robustness.
-While the three metrics are highly correlated, examining multiple metrics provides methodological robustness and could enable practitioners to select the most interpretable measure for their context—whether IR for clear min–max intuition, NECD for information-theoretic interpretation on a bounded scale, or CVCF for statistical dispersion.
-This convergent evidence enables practitioners to make evidence-based decisions about model suitability, training strategies, and expected performance ranges before committing to full-scale training and evaluation.
+This convergence across metrics strengthens rather than diminishes their practical utility.
+The fact that three derived measures consistently associated with similar degradation patterns provides robust evidence that class distribution skew is a quantifiable, predictable source of model degradation.
+The monotonic, predictable relationships we observed suggest that computationally inexpensive imbalance scores could serve as early indicators of expected model robustness prior to full experimental evaluation.
+While the three metrics are highly correlated, examining multiple metrics provides methodological robustness and allows practitioners to select the most interpretable measure for their context: whether IR for clear min--max intuition, NECD for information-theoretic interpretation on a bounded scale, or CVCF for statistical dispersion.
+This convergent evidence supports more evidence-based decisions about training strategies and expected performance ranges.